 When completed, the barriers will run thousands of miles, in places as far apart as Mexico and India, Afghanistan and Spain, Morocco and Thailand, Malaysia and Saudi Arabia, and Iraq.

 They are meant to keep job-hungry immigrants, terrorists and smugglers out, thwart invaders, and keep antagonists apart.

-Their proponents cite the proverb “Good fences make good neighbors” but critics say they are a paradoxical result of globalization in so far as goods and capital can move freely but migrants cannot.
+Their proponents cite the proverb “Good fences make good neighbours” but critics say they are a paradoxical result of globalization in so far as goods and capital can move freely but migrants cannot.

-The latest wall to divide city neighborhoods went up in Baghdad in April, built by American soldiers using 12-foot (3.7-metre) high grey concrete slabs weighing more than six metric tons each.
+The latest wall to divide city neighbourhoods went up in Baghdad in April, built by American soldiers using 12-foot high grey concrete slabs weighing more than six tons each.
 The 3-mile-long construction separates a Sunni Muslim district from a Shi’ite area.

 It provoked protests from both communities and Shi’ite cleric Moqtada al-Sadr termed it “racist.”

 The wall that snakes through Jerusalem to seal off the eastern (Arab) part of the ancient city from the West Bank is of similar construction and inspires similar charges.

 In contrast, the people of the Mexican border city of Tijuana have become resigned to the wall of thick, rusty corrugated metal that runs from the surf of the Pacific beach up and down the California hills, separating them from the U.S. city of San Diego.
 (The official border crossing is the world’s busiest -- around 17 million cars and 50 million people a year.)